davids598/symfit-kernel/run/README.md

 ## 4. Running the Kernel in QEMU

-Use the `run_vng.sh` script to launch the built kernel in QEMU with the appropriate options:
+Use the `run_vng.sh` script to launch the built kernel in QEMU with the appropriate options(again from this directory):

 ```sh
 ./run_vng.sh